-Example language: Through our stories, we can begin to see the diversity of perspectives, experiences, and assumptions about public lands.
+Example language: Through our conversations, we can begin to see the diversity of perspectives and experiences that are linked to public lands.
 Let's keep this in mind today as we learn more.

 Facilitation Note: This exercise is an abbreviated adaptation of curriculum created by The Wilderness Society.